pnp/PnP/Samples/OutlookNotificationsAPI.WebAPI/README.md

 - `OutlookNotificationsAPI.WebAPI\Models\ResponseModel.cs` - represents the collection of entities sent in the notification request to your listener service (Web API).
 - `OutlookNotificationsAPI.WebAPI\Models\NotificationModel.cs` - represents the notification entity sent to your listener service (Web API).
 - `OutlookNotificationsAPI.WebAPI\Models\ResourceDataModel.cs` - represents the entity (i.e. mail, contact, event) that has triggered a change.
 This is a navigation property.
+- `OutlookNotificationsAPI.WebAPI\Models\PushSubscriptionModel.cs` - represents the subscription entity.
+This is used both as a request and response model when creating the subscription.

 # More Resources #
 - Discover Office development at: <https://msdn.microsoft.com/en-us/office/>